parimalp/compute_acceleration_using_Vitis/README.md

 ### Section 4d: Pipelining Operations with OpenCV
-Let’s explore the real beauty of FPGA: streaming.
+Let’s explore the real beauty of FPGA streaming.
 Remember that going back and forth to memory is expensive, so instead of doing that let’s just send each pixel of the image along to another image processing pipeline stage without having to go back to memory by simply streaming from one operation to the next.

 In this case, we want to amend our earlier sequence of events to add in a Gaussian Filter.
 This is a very common pipeline stage to remove noise in an image before an operation such as edge detection, corner detection, etc. We may even intend to add in some 2D filtering afterwards, or some other algorithm.